R2Bleep2/php-code/README.md

     /** The enclosed string.
 This can be parsed from the code form. */ public string $enclosed;

     /** The managed code property.
-When set, asterisks are stripped, if present. */ public string $code {
+When set, asterisks are stripped, if present, then the resulting enclosed string is assigned to the `enclosed` property.
+Thus the code is a PHP virtual property. */ public string $code {

         set {